fa15073/big/start.md

 A misogamist

-10. '
-. . . that the flesh is heir to . .
+10. ". . . that the flesh is heir to . . ."
-Self-denial, austerity, lonely contemplation—these are the char- acteristics of the good life, so you claim.
-The simplest food and the least amount of it that will keep body and soul together, com- bined with abstinence from fleshly, earthly pleasures, will eventu- ally lead to spiritual perfection—that is your philosophy.
+Self-denial, austerity, lonely contemplation—these are the characteristics of the good life, so you claim.
+The simplest food and the least amount of it that will keep body and soul together, combined with abstinence from fleshly, earthly pleasures, will eventu- ally lead to spiritual perfection—that is your philosophy.
 An ascetic
 USING THE WORDS